hexbatch/apple-core/v1/docs/layers/b-user-layers/watcher.md

 Watchers can be turned on and off

+Watchers can send push notifications about changes on selected tokens, assuming the user ordering it can add a live attribute on to the watched tokens or types
+    They do this by being the remote talked to about changes

+Watchers can also send notifications about changes found on the instance

 ## Some usages

 For bidding in auctions, to make a new bid if outbid